senecajs/seneca-store-test/README.md

 ![Seneca](http://senecajs.org/files/assets/seneca-logo.png)
 > A [Seneca.js][] plugin

-#seneca-store-test
+# seneca-store-test
 [![Build Status][travis-badge]][travis-url]
 [![Gitter chat][gitter-badge]][gitter-url]

 [![js-standard-style][standard-badge]][standard-style]

-## Seneca Store-Test Plugin

 This module provides a standard set of tests for Seneca data stores.
 It is used to verify that a store meets the minimum requirements needed for the Seneca data message patterns.
-See the [Seneca Data Entities](http://senecajs.org/data-entities.html) article for more information.
+See the [Seneca Data Entities](http://senecajs.org/tutorials/understanding-data-entities.html) article for more information.

 This module is included as a development dependency by Seneca data store plugins.
 For a simple example, see the [seneca-mem-store](https://github.com/senecajs/seneca-mem-store) plugin test cases.